Noovolari/leapp/docs/security/credential-process.md

 The difference between Credential Process and Standard Credential file is that **credentials in the "credential file" are written in plain text** and so, they are potentially unsecure, even if temporary.
 Credential process instead, generates **credentials that are consumed only when they are effectively needed**.

 > No credential is written in any file.
-They are *printed* on the stdout when requested.
+They are *printed* on the stdout and consumed upon request.

 ### How Credential Process works?